-You may face difficulties in protecting your interests, and your ability to protect your rights through the U.S. federal courts may be limited because we are incorporated under the laws of the Province of British Columbia, a substantial portion of our assets are in Canada and all of our executive officers and directors reside outside the United Sates.
+You may face difficulties in protecting your interests, and your ability to protect your rights through the U.S. federal courts may be limited because we are incorporated under the laws of the Province of British Columbia, a substantial portion of our assets are in Canada and all of our executive officers and directors reside outside the United States

 The Company is organized under the laws of the Business Corporations Act (British Columbia) (the "BCBCA") and our executive offices are located outside of the United States in Vancouver, British Columbia.
 All of our officers, our auditor and all our directors reside outside the United States.
 In addition, a substantial portion of their assets and our assets are located outside of the United States.
 As a result, you may have difficulty serving legal process within the United States upon us or any of these persons.
 You may also have difficulty enforcing, both in and outside of the United States, judgments you may obtain in U.S. courts against us or these persons in any action, including actions based upon the civil liability provisions of U.S. Federal or state securities laws.
-Furthermore, there is substantial doubt as to the enforceability in Canada against us or against any of our directors, of flices and the expert named in this prospectus who are not residents of the United States, in original actions or in actions for enforcement of judgments of U.S. courts, of liabilities based solely upon the civil liability provisions of the U.S. federal courts.
+Furthermore, there is substantial doubt as to the enforceability in Canada against us or against any of our directors, officers and the expert named in this prospectus who are not residents of the United States, in original actions or in actions for enforcement of judgments of U.S. courts, of liabilities based solely upon the civil liability provisions of the U.S. federal securities laws.
+In addition, shareholders in British Columbia companies may not have standing to initiate a shareholder derivative action in U.S. federal courts.